All Episodes

 I'm trying to pay.

-So what I did was I put an undercover agent in and we met with the bad guy, and I think we had set up the deal for like $2,000 to shoot this guy.
+So, what I did was I put an undercover agent in and we met with the bad guy.

-So definitely like this should be happening, right?
+So, definitely, like, this should be happening, right?

 Okay.